Thursday, May 6, 2021

 But no one recognizes him when they see him with Claudia.

 Later, the fireworks show happens, and Timothy kisses Claudia.
 Afterwards, back at the hotel, the five baby-sitters gather.
 They still need ideas for a thank-you gift for the Adults.
 Then Claudia has the perfect idea: Photo albums, with snapshots from this very trip!
 "Now that's meaningful," says Kristy.
-It only took seven days, but they've at least shut her up.
+It only took seven days, but they've at last shut her up.

 Wait, I spoke too soon.
 The last chapter goes to Kristy, who helps tie up some loose ends.
 At the airport, she says her goodbyes to Mr. Staples, and promises to write.
 On the plane, she's sitting near the Pike boys and David Michael, who are still obsessing over their "treasure map."
 A fellow passenger happens to walk by and see the piece of paper.
 He asks the boys if they speak Dutch, because the paper has words written in that language.
 He then tells them that the paper is actually a diagram of the inside of a copy machine.